Riemannian Local Mechanism for SPD Neural Networks: Introduction

-Some of these approaches attempt to learn a tangent map via logarithms of SPD matrices \cite{huang2015log}, or map the original SPD matrices into Reproducing Kernel Hilbert Spaces (RKHS) \cite{chen2021hybrid, wang2020multiple, harandi2012sparse, wang2012covariance}.
-However, these methods tend to distort the geometrical structure communicated by the data, since they model the manifold indirectly.
-To address this issue, \cite{harandi2018dimensionality, gao2019robust} suggest that a Riemannian mapping between manifolds aimed to obtain a lower-dimensional yet more discriminative manifold should be learnt directly.
-In addition, inspired by the significant progress achieved by deep learning \cite{lecun1998gradient, krizhevsky2012imagenet}, \cite{huang2017riemannian, zhang2020deep, symnet, brooks2019riemannian} attempt to build deep Riemannian networks for non-linear representation learning on SPD matrices.
+With these well-studied Riemannian metrics, some Euclidean techniques can be generalized into SPD manifolds.
+Some approaches adopted approximation methods that locally flatten the manifold by identifying it with its tangent space\cite{huang2015log}, or by projecting the manifold into a Reproducing Kernel Hilbert Spaces (RKHS)\cite{chen2021hybrid, harandi2012sparse, wang2012covariance}.
+However, these methods tend to distort the geometrical structure communicated by the data.
+To address this issue, \cite{harandi2018dimensionality, gao2019robust} proposed direct learning algorithms on SPD manifolds.
+In addition, inspired by the significant progress achieved by deep learning \cite{lecun1998gradient, krizhevsky2012imagenet}, \cite{huang2017riemannian, zhang2020deep, brooks2019riemannian,chakraborty2018statistical,chakraborty2020manifoldnet,chakraborty2020manifoldnorm,nguyen2021geomnet,zhen2019dilated,wang2022spddeep,wang2022dreamnet} attempted to build deep Riemannian networks for non-linear representation learning on SPD matrices.

-Nevertheless, many existing deep Riemannian methods treat the SPD features as a global representation.
-Even if \cite{zhang2020deep} attempts to mine the local information from SPD manifold, it fails to exploit the local geometrical cues.
-Given the success of multi-scale feature in both conventional feature design \cite{belongie2002shape, lowe2004distinctive} and deep learning \cite{szegedy2015going, krizhevsky2012imagenet}, it should be promising to investigate its relevance for capturing statistically fine-grained information encoded in multi-scale SPD submanifolds.
-Accordingly, in this paper, we develop a deep multi-scale submanifold network designed to capture the informative local geometry when building a nonilnear model using a deep SPD network.
-To the best of our knowledge, this is the first work to successfully mine the local geometric information on the SPD matrices.
+Nevertheless, many existing deep SPD networks treat the SPD features as a global representation.
+Given the success of multi-scale features in both conventional feature design \cite{belongie2002shape, lowe2004distinctive} and deep learning \cite{szegedy2015going, krizhevsky2012imagenet}, it should be rewarding to investigate local mechanism in Riemannian neural networks.
+Accordingly, in this paper, we develop a deep multi-scale submanifold network designed to capture the informative local geometry in deep SPD networks.
+To the best of our knowledge, this is the first work to successfully mine the local geometric information on SPD manifolds.

-As convolution is the most successful technique dealing with local information in traditional convolutional neural networks (CNNs), we first analyze its mathematical essence from the perspective of the Category Theory, so as to identify the universal property which is able to explain the underlying mechanism of our proposed submanifold block designed to retain the local geometrical information.
-We employ SPDNet \cite{huang2017riemannian} as our backbone to extract compact low dimensional SPD representations.
-The proposed multi-scale submanifold block is thereby exploited to extract submanifolds of diverse sizes, each of which contains statistical information at a certain granularity level.
-This block captures not only holistic but also local geometry information, enriching the statistical information as is being concentrated by the network.
-Finally, we fuse the information in all these submanifolds in an appropriate space, which is essentially a diffeomorphic space, to aggregate the geometrical information at different scales.